rafikee/stock_screener/README.md

+I stopped using this and keeping it as a reference.
+I have the latest code running in the souptrader project.

 # stock_screener

 A Google Cloud Function that runs daily to search for stocks fitting the Minervini template adjusted to my liking